jyotirmoydotdev/openfy/SECURITY.md

 Only the latest release of Openfy is actively supported.
 It is recommended to always use the latest version to benefit from security fixes and improvements.

 Thank you for your contribution to the security of Openfy.
-We appreciate your help in keeping our project safe for all users.
+We appreciate your help in keeping our project safe for all customers.